British co-operative movement: Worker

 A worker co-operative is a co-operative owned and democratically controlled by its employees.
 There are no outside- or consumer-owners in a worker co-operative.
 Only the workers own shares of the business.
 It is estimated that there are approximately 403 worker owned and controlled co-operatives in the United Kingdom.
 In 2009 Co-operativesUK recorded a combined turnover of £144 million with assets of £32 million as part of the Co-operative Review 2009.

 The largest employee-owned company in the UK is the John Lewis Partnership.
 Though John Lewis is a public limited company, its shares are held in trust on behalf of the employees rather than being traded on the London Stock Exchange.
 Each employee (referred to as "partner" within John Lewis) has a say in how the company is run and each year they are awarded an equal percentage share of the profits based on their salary.
 In the past ten years, this has amounted to between one and two months' salary for partners.
 The John Lewis Partnership operates twenty-six department stores and a web store under the John Lewis division and 187 (Dec 2007) supermarkets in the Waitrose division.
 The company's presence is more marked in the south and east of England though it is gradually expanding to other areas of Great Britain.

 Suma is the largest independent wholefood wholesaler-distributor in the United Kingdom and a workers' co-operative.
 Suma specialise in vegetarian, Fairtrade, organic, ethical and natural products.
 Greencity Wholefoods is a similar worker co-operative based in Glasgow, Scotland.

-Infinity Foods Workers Co-operative Ltd (co-operative) is a large independent wholefood business in East Sussex.
+Infinity Foods Workers Co-operative is a large independent wholefood business in East Sussex.
 With a retail outlet with artisan Bakery, Cafe and wholesaler-distribution.
 Infinity Foods specialise in vegetarian, Fairtrade, organic, ethical and natural products.
 Infinity Foods workers co-operative has over 100 worker members making it one of the biggest independent employers in the Brighton and Hove area.

 Footprint Workers Co-operative, a printing service has been running in Leeds since 1997.

 The Edinburgh Bicycle Co-operative is the oldest workers co-operative in Scotland, being established in 1977.
 It has since expanded and now operates eight stores across Scotland and northern England as well as an online sales platform..
 Brixton Cycles, inspired by Edinburgh, opened in 1983 and is also still running today.